-Pursuant to the Restated Agreement between the Company and NDM, the Company is required to make annual payments of US\$20,000 for the advanced NSR to Giauque commencing on January 30, 2017.
-These advance payments can be credited towards the royalty payments after commencement of commercial production with 20% of the aggregate payments received from the advanced NSR deductible from the royalty payments, commencing in the first completed calendar year of commercial production.
+Pursuant to an agreement between the Company and NDM, the Company is required to make annual payments of US\$20,000 for the advanced NSR to Giauque, commencing on January 30, 2017.
+These advance payments can be credited towards the royalty payments after commencement of commercial production of the Mon Property with 20% of the aggregate payments received from the advanced NSR deductible from the royalty payments, commencing in the first completed calendar year of commercial production.
 (Note 4)